 Lastly, you may have conflicting personalities and enormous differences in both competencies and financial needs.

-There are different solutions available under the law to protect family wealth and usually the right solution consists on a combination of legal structures.
+There are different solutions available under the law to protect family wealth and usually, the right solution consists of a combination of legal structures.

 Private Investment Companies.